 - You can make mini pies with individual pie crusts or one big pie!

-- Gluten free flour blend - I used Cup4Cup for the pie crust in this recipe.
-This is my favorite flour to make pie crust.
-I test King Arthur's Measure for Measure as well.
-That doesn't mean others will not work; I have not tested other flours.
+- Gluten-Free Flour Blend – I used Cup4Cup for the pie crust in this recipe.
+Note: Cup4Cup recently changed its flour blend formulation, and it doesn’t behave exactly like the old formulation.
+I havenโt had a chance to retest this recipe with the new flour blend formulation.
+I also like King Arthur’s Measure for Measure.
+That doesn’t mean others will not work; I have not tested other flours.

 - Strawberries - I prefer to use fresh strawberries in this recipe.

-Step 1: In a large bowl, add all the dry gluten free pie crust ingredients and whisk to blend.
+Step 1: Add all the dry gluten-free pie crust ingredients to a large bowl and whisk to blend.

-Step 3: Place the pie crust on a piece of wax paper and roll to ¼ inch thickness.
+Step 3: Place the pie crust on wax paper and roll to 1/4 inch thickness.
 Place a ramekin on the dough and cut an area larger than the ramekin.

 NOTE: You can sprinkle flour on the wax paper to prevent it from sticking.